ayohana/help-queue/README.md

 * For instance, in our help queue, each time we add a new ticket, we need to update the application's state to hold the new ticket.
 Likewise, we'd need to update the application's state to edit or delete a ticket.

 * **Local State** - lives in a _single_ component and is never used in other components.

+  * Conditional rendering is a great example of local state and it's very common in dynamic applications. **Conditional rendering** - using a conditional to determine what content should be rendered.

 * **Shared State** - is shared by _multiple_ components and can get complicated very quickly.